FelipeAlvarezM0/Apolo_Quest/README.md

 ## Contributing

 This is a portfolio project demonstrating professional development practices.
-Feel free to fork and build upon it.
+Feel free to fork it, learn from it, or build something new on top of it.